 The answer is no.

-From time to time I do some beta reading.
+I used to do beta reading from time to time on Goodreads.
 I’ve seen some really awesome manuscripts.
 But I’ve also seen some really horrible ones, too.
-I don’t mean horrible as in the story was bad; there were just so many typos, silly grammatical errors, or careless plot holes…so many that it just made me absolutely hate the story itself, and made me internally curse the author.
+I don’t mean horrible as in the story was bad; there were just so many typos, silly grammatical errors, or careless plot holes…so many that it just made me absolutely hate the story itself and internally curse the author.
 It was very apparent that the author had done zero proofreading or editing.

 All authors should take the time to edit their work once the first draft is complete (yes, even if you were self-editing along the way).
 A sloppy manuscript only screams, “I’m lazy and I don’t care what you think of my writing!”